ulen7/Minecraft/All_in_1/README.md

 ---

 ## Backups
-- Runs every Sunday at 3:00 AM Toronto time
+- Runs every weekly according to a preset schedule
 - Keeps only the 4 most recent cloud backups
 - To enable:
   - Install rclone